Tobacco-Free Campus Policy

 Revised October 2022

 Pacific Lutheran University is committed to sustaining a healthy, safe, and caring community.
-The use of tobacco is a health hazard and is the leading cause of preventable death in the United States.
-More than 1,000 Americans die every day from tobacco-related illnesses, and more than 16 million Americans are living with diseases directly attributable to smoking.
-For these reasons, on June 1, 2012, PLU became a tobacco-free campus.
+The use of tobacco remains a significant health hazard and is a leading cause of preventable death in the United States.
+As of 2025, tobacco-related illnesses continue to claim hundreds of thousands of lives annually, and millions of Americans live with diseases directly attributable to tobacco use.
+For these reasons, on June 1, 2012, PLU became, and continues to be, a tobacco-free campus.

 PLU recognizes that tobacco cessation can be both a physical and psychological challenge, and we are committed to supporting students, faculty and staff through this transition.
 PLU seeks not only to graduate healthy students and employ healthy faculty and staff, but to serve as an example for the community around us.